 Q: For Canadian exporters who may not have worked with a customs broker before, can you explain what their role is?

 Dewar: In reality, the role of a broker is to facilitate trade and help exporters manage risk.
 We provide exporters with the knowledge and insights needed to protect their bottom line.
 This is especially important today, given the uncertainty we’ve discussed.
 For example, with today’s changing surtaxes, tariff interpretation is critical.
-If you don’t know the Incoterm rules, your company may have trouble clearing customs.
+If you don’t know the Incoterm rules (11 universal terms used in export sales contracts worldwide), your company may have trouble clearing customs.

-Additionally, the Canada Border Services Agency has just released a web-based, self-service portal called Canadian Export Reporting System (CERS) and this new reporting requirement is mandatory as of July 1, 2020.
+Additionally, the Canada Border Services Agency (CBSA) has implemented a web-based, self-service portal called Canadian Export Reporting System (CERS) and no longer accepts paper-based export declarations.

-With the new system in place, it’ll be much easier for the Canadian government to audit export declarations.
+With this system in place, it’s easy for the Canadian government to audit export declarations.
 If exporters don’t meet all the requirements, there’s an increased risk they’ll incur financial penalties.
 A customs broker can assist exporters in making sure they’re doing everything correctly, so they can avoid these penalties.